 PHY 2523.
 GENERAL PHYSICS II-A, LECTURE.
-A lecture course covering electricity, magnetism, optics, and modern physics.
+A lecture course covering electricity, magnetism, and optics.
 This is a calculus-based course primarily for students of engineering, science, or mathematics.
-Prerequisite: PHY 2513 & PHY 2511
+Prerequisite: PHY 2513 & PHY 2511.

 POLITICAL SCIENCE (PSC)

 PSC 1113.
 AMERICAN NATIONAL GOVERNMENT.
 Survey of the organizations, political aspects, and basis of national government.